cetio/linkedin/README.md

 > [!NOTE]
 > This project was written in 12 hours with no prior experience in Ruby or Selenium.
 I try my best, but any bugs or problems should be reported with an issue.

-LinkedIn Ruby (not the website) is a CLI tool and pseudo-library that fetches your LinkedIn Learning completed history and extracts course and learning path metadata into a simple cacheable JSON aggregate.
+LinkedIn Learnt is a CLI tool and pseudo-library that fetches your LinkedIn Learning completed history and extracts course and learning path metadata into a simple cacheable JSON aggregate.

 It's designed to be human-friendly, tolerant of LinkedIn's rate limits, and to avoid hammering the site unnecessarily.